-Recommendation 39: The Town shall prepare a Land Acquisition Strategy and a budget for allocating funds, on an annual basis, to achieve parkland acquisition and improvements projects.
-The goal will be to ensure that all cash-in-lieu funds collected are spent on identified parkland system improvements in a timely fashion, and to avoid the land cost inflation issues that occur over time.
-Recommendation 40: In administering the special cash-in-lieu account, it is recommended that the Town identify the following provisions:
+Recommendation 37: Beginning in 2023 and in each calendar year thereafter, it is a requirement that the Town spend or allocate at least 60 percent of the monies that are in the Special Account at the beginning of the year.
+As such, it is recommended that the Town prepare a Comprehensive Land Acquisition Strategy and a budget for allocating funds, on an annual basis, to achieve parkland acquisition and improvements projects.
+The goal will be to ensure that all cash-in-lieu funds collected are spent on identified Parkland System improvements in a timely fashion, and to avoid the land cost inflation issues that occur over time.
+Recommendation 38: In administering the special cash-in-lieu account, it is recommended that the Town identify the following provisions:

-- Money in the special cash-in-lieu account may be invested in securities that the Town is permitted to invest in under the Municipal Act; and, - Any earnings derived from the investment shall be paid into the special cash-in-lieu account, and the Town Treasurer shall report on the activities and status of the account in an Annual Financial Statement relating to the special cash-in-lieu account.
-The Annual Financial Statement shall include, for the preceding year, an accounting of the opening and closing balances of the special cash-in-lieu account and all of the transactions relating to the account, as well as statements identifying: - Any land or machinery acquired during the year with funds from the special cash-in-lieu account; - Any capital improvements carried out during the year with funds from the special cash-in-lieu account; - Any building erected, improved or repaired during the year with funds from the special cash-in-lieu account; and, - " The details of the amounts spent. - The Town Treasurer shall give a copy of the Annual Financial Statement to the Minister of Municipal Affairs (on request) and Council shall ensure that the Annual Financial Statement is made available to the public.
+- Funds in the special cash-in-lieu account may be invested in securities that the Town is permitted to invest in under the Municipal Act.
+Any earnings derived from the investment shall be paid into the special cash-in-lieu account, and the Town Treasurer shall report on the activities and status of the account in an Annual Financial Statement relating to the special cash-in-lieu account; and, - Funds received from the sale of land dedicated or acquired for park and other public recreational purposes shall be paid into the special cash-in-lieu account.

+The Annual Financial Statement shall include, for the preceding year, an accounting of the opening and closing balances of the special cash-in-lieu account and all of the transactions relating to the account, as well as statements identifying:

+- Any land or machinery acquired during the year with funds from the special cash-in-lieu account; - Any capital improvements carried out during the year with funds from the special cash-in-lieu account; - Any building erected, improved or repaired during the year with funds from the special cash-in-lieu account; and, - The details of the amounts spent.

+The Town Treasurer shall give a copy of the Annual Financial Statement to the Minister of Municipal Affairs (on request) and Council shall ensure that the Annual Financial Statement is made available to the public.